/

 Private Component Libraries for Teams

-Teams get their own registry: a private home for internal components, with a dashboard to manage who can see what.
+Teams get their own library: a private home for internal components, with a dashboard to manage who can see what.

 Teams can now publish private component libraries and install them anywhere with a single command, scoped under your own team's namespace.